 A Different Way To Think / A New Way To Live / A Perfect Way To Believe

 We invite you to join us, and find out for your... self.Beyond the Black Rainbow is a 2010 Science Fiction Psychological Thriller film, often crossing into Surreal Horror.
 It is the debut film by Canadian writer and director Panos Cosmatos.
-Set in 1983, the film follows a girl named Elena, a telepath studied and locked inside a research compound, and the unstable therapist that supervises her.
+Set in 1983, the film follows a girl named Elena, a telepath studied and locked inside a New Age research compound, and the unstable therapist that supervises her.
 Things start getting astoundingly weirder very quickly.
-The film is shot in the deliberately slow, sterile, and excessively polished style of 70s cold sci-fi movies, such as THX 1138 and A Clockwork Orange.
+The film is shot in the deliberately slow, sterile, and excessively polished style of 70s cold sci-fi movies, such as THX 1138 and Solaris, as well as 1980s cinema that continues in a similar vein such as Scanners.
 It also features a mostly Brown Note / Drone of Dread score.

 ARBORIA: Serenity Through Technology

 - Addled Addict: Between the production of the introductory film strip and the events of the film, Dr. Arboria has suffered a devastating Descent into Addiction as his utopian dream became more and more of a Cosmic Horror Story.